Value of Antiques

 • Antique shops

-* Many of the larger auction houses now allow online bidding in addition to inhouse bidding.
+* Many of the larger auction houses now allow online bidding in addition to in-house bidding.
+With some it is also possible to watch the auction process live, online.

 Item Condition, Rarity and Age:

-The value of antique china is also affected by the condition of the respective items of course, the same way as with other antiques.
+With porcelain the value of antiques is also affected by their condition, the same way as with other antiques.
 However, age and rarity may lead to exceptional acceptance of minor damage by collectors.

 This is especially the case with Chinese porcelain.
-Minor damage of Ming porcelain, for example, is often more acceptable than if the same condition were found in late Qing dynasty or republican porcelain.
+Minor damage of Ming dynasty (1368~1644) porcelain, for example, is often more acceptable than if the same condition were found in late Qing dynasty (1644~1911) or republican porcelain.

-While minor damage also decreases the value of antique Ming items somewhat, in comparison to similar Ming pieces in perfect state, slight damage appears to be more acceptable than with much 'younger' Qing dynasty and later porcelains.
+While minor damage also decreases the value of antique Ming items somewhat, if compared to similar Ming pieces in perfect state, slight damage appears to be more acceptable than with the much 'younger' Qing dynasty and later porcelains.